UchihaSR/alfred/README.md

-# Alfred: The butler you need to best manage your GNU/Linux
+## Alfred: POSIX compliant shell scripts that do everything for you like butler

-This is a collection of scripts that I use on a daily basis, most of which I have written myself in order to indulge my laziness and/or in order to escape doing something actually worth while.
+This is a collection of shell scripts that I use on a daily basis, most of which I have written myself in order to indulge my laziness and/or in order to escape doing something actually worth while.

 Hopefully you will get some use out of these